uncefact/project-traceability/README.md

 The data held by the UNECE platform is essentially a series of key supply chain “events” that, when linked together, can provide the traceability and verification evidence to support sustainability claims.
 The API design will be based on some strategic principles.

+### API Principles

 * **Standards based.**  Aligned with the GS1 [EPCIS](https://www.gs1.org/standards/epcis/1-1) event model and conforming to UN/CEFACT supply chain semantics.
 This ensures consistency across multiple implementations.
 * **Lightweight.**  A suite of modern RESTful APIs that are simple to understand and easy to implement.
 This ensures that implementation effort and cost is minimised for our industry partners.
+* **Decentralisation aligned.** Since event data will come from multiple industry systems and must be correlated across the supply chain, the APIs will avoid locally maintained master data (products, locations, entities, etc) and will instead focus on the use of resolvable public identifiers where master data is maintained in whatever system is the identity authrority (eg a national business register).
 * **Secure.**  Applies best practice security architectures (authentication, authorisation, encryption, etc) and collects only the minimum required data.
 This ensures that data from industry partners is secure, and that commercial sensitive information is not exposed to unauthorised parties.
 * **Collaborative.**  We will co-design the APIs together with industry partners to ensure that they are fit for purpose and easily implementable.

+### API Resource model

 The diagram shows the high-level system architecture.